Twin Valley Soccer Club

 Placement after the Formation of Teams

 A player requesting placement after the selection of teams may be placed on a primary team at the discretion of the CPDC based on the circumstances of the situation.
 The committee will consider the experience of the player, impact on the existing team dynamic, recommendation of the head coach, and results of the CPDC's evaluation.
 This policy typically applies to players who move into the area after evaluations have been completed.
 This policy does not apply to players who simply missed a scheduled evaluation session.
+Players that miss evaluations will be placed on the lowest competitive ability team within their age group, or in some cases on a multi-age team based on numbers.

 Playing Up in Age